Frisco Fighters: 2022 season

 After the 2021 season ended, Dolezel left the team to pursue other opportunities, and was replaced by former Spokane Shock head coach Billy Back.
-Also during the off-season, the Germain family and the Dallas Stars of the National Hockey League jointly announced a new partnership, which replaced the Fighters' 2020-21 business management team with the Dallas Stars organization for the 2022 season.
+Also during the off-season, the Germain family and the Dallas Stars of the National Hockey League jointly announced a new partnership, which replaced the Fighters' 2020–21 business management team with the Dallas Stars organization for the 2022 season.

 The Fighters opened the 2022 season on March 12 on the road against the 2021 IFL champion Massachusetts Pirates, and were initially scheduled to play their first 2022 home game on April 1 against the Bismarck Bucks.
 However, due to the collapse of the Spokane Shock franchise in February, the IFL revised its schedule, moving the Fighters' first home game up to March 26 against the Duke City Gladiators.
-Frisco finished the regular season with a 14-2 record, advancing to the playoffs for the second year in a row.
+Frisco finished the regular season with a 14–2 record, the best record in the Eastern Conference, advancing to the playoffs for the second year in a row.

-After winning a playoff quarterfinal game against the Iowa Barnstormers, the Fighters were eliminated in the semifinal round with a 48-41 loss to the Quad City Steamwheelers.
+After winning a playoff quarterfinal game against the Iowa Barnstormers, the Fighters were eliminated in the conference championship with a 48–41 loss to the Quad City Steamwheelers.